systemli/userli/hugo/content/getting-started/_index.md

 alwaysopen = true
 +++

-The easiest way to install Userli on a fresh Debian OS is running these commands:
+The easiest way to install Userli on a fresh Debian Buster is running these commands:

     # install dependencies
     sudo apt install -y python-pip git